-† "On cutting into the stomach, a large quantity of dark-looking fluid was found; and, on emptying it, we discovered a considerable entangled in the plicæ of the villous lining of the stomach; but I was outvoted, and I was not then prepared to understand how thoroughly the stomach may be paralyzed, or all the effects to be produced by such a crisis.
-Finally, when I proposed opening the head, it was almost with ridicule that my friends received the suggestion for such a supererogatory measure; and, when they conceded the point, it was rather as indulging me in an eccentric whim, than as considered by them of the least importance.
-It is impossible to hold the memory of those friends in more sincere or respectful regard than I do, nor mean I here the shadow of a reflection : they thought as the majority then thought, and probably they thought rightly.
+† &quot;On cutting into the stomach, a large quantity of a dark looking fluid was found; and on emptying it we discovered a considerable quanthe villous lining of the stomach: but I was outvoted, and I was not then prepared to believe how thoroughly the stomach may be paralyzed, or the bad effects to be produced by such a crisis.
+Finally, when I proposed opening the head, it was almost with ridicule that my friends received the suggestion for such a supererogatory measure; and when they conceded the point, it was rather as indulging me in an eccentric whim, than as considered by them of the least importance.
+It is impossible to hold the memory of those friends in more sincere or respectful regard than I do, nor mean I here the shadow of a reflection: they thought as the majority then thought, and probably they thought rightly.
 In the earlier histories of post mortem examinations, it is most commonly observed, that the head is not examined.
-When on this occasion I pointed to what seemed to me the over-turgid state of all the bloodvessels, and to the specks of quantity of calomel, lying among its rugæ, quite undissolved; from which it would appear, that the above fluid is of a nature totally different from the gastric juice."-Mr. White's Letter, page 74, Bombay Report.
+When on this occasion I pointed to what seemed to me the over turgid state of all the blood\ vessels, and to the specks of blood which started up under the scalpelin cutting transversely downwards and outwards even through the substance of the brain, as proofs of setity of calomel, lying among its rugæ, quite undissolved; from which it would appear, that the above fluid is of a nature totally different from the gastric juice."-Mr. White's Letter, page 74, Bombay Report.